-115.277 Corrective action for contractors and volunteers
+115.277 | Corrective action for contractors and volunteers

-The Virginia Department of Corrections (VADOC) Appalachian Community Corrections Alternative Program (ACCAP) provided the following documents to assist the auditor in determining compliance with the standard:
+The Virginia Department of Corrections (VADOC) Brunswick Community Corrections Alternative Program (BCCAP) provided the following documents to assist the auditor in determining compliance with the standard:

 - 1. VADOC OP #027.1, (Pg.
 12) - 2.
-VADOC OP #135.2,(Pg.
+VADOC OP #135.2,( Pg.
 5)

-- 1. Contract Staff Interview - 2.
-Volunteer Interview
+1. Contract Staff Interview

-The Auditor conducted formal interviews with contract staff and volunteers.
+The Auditor conducted formal interviews with contract staff.
 Each individual interviewed was aware of the agency's zero-tolerance policy and discipline sanctions for violating those policies.
-Each was aware they would be removed from contact with inmates following an allegation of sexual abuse and would be removed from facility access if found to have engaged in such acts.
+Each was aware they would be removed from contact with probationers following an allegation of sexual abuse and would be removed from facility access if found to have engaged in such acts.
 They were also aware the facility reports such actions to law enforcement for criminal investigation.